ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/1_simple-behaviors/3_follow-path.md

 # Follow Path

-Mkes the entity follow a given path.
+Makes the entity follow a given path.

 ## FollowPathJob

 The behavior affects both direction and the speed.
-This behavior is unusual from the others, because it uses an additional system, the [`PathUpdateSystem`](/docs/documentation-defaults/utilities/path).
+This behavior is unusual from the others, because it uses an additional [system](https://docs.unity3d.com/Packages/com.unity.entities@1.3/manual/concepts-systems.html), the [`PathUpdateSystem`](/docs/documentation-defaults/utilities/path).
 The system updates `FollowPathComponent.CurrentTarget` for each entity when it reaches it's previous target on the path.
-The behavior then returns direction to the current target at constant speed with constant desires.
+The behavior then returns direction to the current target at constant speed with constant desire.

 This behavior outputs the following:
 - `DesiredDirection` - *Direction to `FollowPathComponent.CurrentTarget`*